ivbrajkovic/Tasks/README.md

 ## Task 5

+Tracking typing speed in word per second (WPS).
+It does not track the whole lenght of text area, but only the curent typing word.
+It assume a word lenght of **5 chars**, it start tracking when first char is presed (escluding **delete** and **backspace** keys) and keep tracking until 5 chars are elapsed, then show the result on page.

 ## Task 6

 Made hamburger icon using only HTML and CSS.
 It depends on 3 main classes: glass, straw and burger.
 Icon is made of **only three DOM elements** nested in one div container.
 For this task I used pseudo elements, absolute positioning and multiple shadows.